SAnsell/FlukaVarianceMesh/README.md

 libstdc++ static library.
 If your system is different that additional libraries can be added here.

-* GCCNUM is not directly tested below 9.2.1 (potential C++17 issues in the code).
+* GCCNUM has not been directly tested below 9.2.1 (potential C++17 issues in the code).
 However, it is reasonably easy to code round this if it is a problem (even it the code gets a bit more verbose).
 The performance of gcc-8 will be lower than gcc-9 for the C++ part of the code.

 **Notes:**